Hi everyone, it’s Emily!

 No one is able to do a fur coat justice quite like Carrie Bradshaw can.
 Though in today's world it's a bit taboo to wear a fur coat, back when Sex and the City was airing it was the epitome of fashion.
 She got so much use out of the large, ultra-full fur coat.
 She wore it with her little black dress, checkered pants, a floral dress and even a voluminous skirt and bold blue and pink blouse.
 It’s one of few clothing items Carrie repeated throughout the show, and she looked beautiful rocking the different ensembles with it.

 Comment below if you’d like me to do more videos on iconic fashion.
-Subscribe to my channel and click the bell to get notified when I upload new videos every Friday.
+Don' forget to check out my collection here :) Subscribe to my channel and click the bell to get notified when I upload new videos every Friday.
 Thanks for watching and have a great day!

 Watch the full YouTube video here: